smartin015/continuousprint/docs/contributing.md

     Perform this step **in a different terminal** - NOT using the venv we set up for OctoPrint.
 The dev dependencies are known to conflict with OctoPrint's dependencies and can break your OctoPrint installation.

+It is recommended to [fork](https://docs.github.com/en/get-started/quickstart/fork-a-repo) this repository so that it's easier to submit your changes back to the main repo later (see "Submit a pull request" below).

 ```
 git clone https://github.com/smartin015/continuousprint.git
 cd continuousprint